UWQuickstep/SQL-benchmark/ssb/spark/README.md

 - --executor-memory The memory  per executor.
 - --executor-cores  Share of cores for each executor.
 Generally  **TOTAL_CORES/SPARK_WORKER_INSTANCES**
 - --num-executors  Number of worker instances.

-**Note: The confgiguration parameters have to be tuned to the size of the data set**
+**Note: The configuration parameters have to be tuned to the size of the data set**
-- For the 50 scale factor we would use something like
+- **For the 50 scale factor we would use something like**
 ```
 $SPARK_HOME/bin/spark-submit \
   --class SSB \